willemlarsen/mobprogrammingrpg/README.md

 # Game Requirements

 Gather at least three players to make a mob, upper limit unknown...
 You facilitate.
-I (the designer) have played with 15 players in the mob.
+I (the designer) have played with up to 15 players in the mob.

     NOTE: No prior mobbing experience is necessary.
 * Verify that at least one person in this mob must have some minimum fluency in Test Driven Development; i.e., ability to move fluently through the Red, Green, Refactor stages with minimal code necessary.